|There are Five Indispensable Truths for

 should be exercised rarely and sparingly since the police officer's ability to reason with people will almost always

-police officer wears.
-In this mind set, the police officer will make a quick and final determination for the solution of
+officer wears.
+In this mind set, the police officer will make a quick and final determination for the solution of any

-simply bad, and you'll soon start moving toward the middle of the mind set scale.
-The second mind set isn't nearly
+bad, and you'll soon start moving toward the middle of the mind set scale.
+The second mind set isn't nearly as

-as susceptible to change as the first.
+susceptible to change as the first.
 Power can be as intoxicating as any drug and just as difficult to control.
+Hopefully,

-Hopefully, whichever mind set, or degree of mind set, you possess in the beginning, you'll learn how to most
+whichever mind set, or degree of mind set, you possess in the beginning, you'll learn how to most effectively, and

 |Never forget the